gltexture/zpm2mod-legacy/README.md

 ### Important Information ⚠️

-- Since this is my first major project, the code may have flaws.
+- Since this is my first major project, the code may have serious flaws.
 I am aware of this and kindly ask you to use the mod cautiously.
 - Before installing on public servers, **I strongly recommend** thoroughly checking the code for vulnerabilities, including backdoors.
 - **The mod is provided "as is" with no guarantees of security.
 Use it at your own risk.**
 - **Assets (resources) are not included in the source code.** You can extract them from the `.jar` file of the mod available on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/forge-zombie-plague-mod-2-wip).